Anna Danes: Music career

 Danes' 2nd album, Find Your Wings (Album), released in 2016, debuted on iTunes jazz albums at #1 and peaked at #22 on the Billboard Charts.
 Danes’ debut album, Longing, was released in 2014 and received positive reviews from the jazz press and others.

 She has performed The Star-Spangled Banner multiple times at events such as opening day at Del Mar Futurity, an American Thoroughbred horse race held at Del Mar Racetrack in Del Mar, California for an audience of 45,000 and at UCLA’s Pauley Pavilion for an audience of 14,000.

-Danes has been featured on The Today Show, KSBW-TV, and Good Morning Lalaland and her music has received glowing/positive reviews in Broadway World, Jazzed Magazine, and The Jazz World as well as KSDS Jazz 88.3 and many other media outlets.
+Danes has been featured on The Today Show, KSBW-TV, and Good Morning Lalaland and her music has been reviewed in Broadway World, Jazzed Magazine, and The Jazz World as well as KSDS Jazz 88.3 and many other media outlets.

 In a feature article in the Huffington Post, Danes shares her experiences in pursuing a music career as a former Stay at Home Mom: "In many ways, you need LESS to succeed than you think! #1 is perseverance.
 Most other things can be learned and acquired.
 But if there is a WILL, you will find a way — just stay with it!
 I THOUGHT I needed all this “stuff” and a team of people to be noticed in show business."